United

 abuse in scientology.

-This October, we will meet outside Saint Hill to send Scientology a clear message: the abuse must stop.
+In October 2025, we met outside Saint Hill to send Scientology a clear message: the abuse must stop.

 October 2025 protest